 Educational Opportunity Fund

 Pharmacy Research Day

-You’ve done your research, now share it with the public at Pharmacy Research Day.
+You’ve done your research, now share it at Pharmacy Research Day.
 This annual symposium brings together PharmD, graduates, and postgraduate researchers for poster presentations showcasing the exciting work conducted at our school.
 Abstracts for the annual April event are submitted in March.

 Knight Scholar Program

 You’ve got the best of both worlds at the School of Pharmacy: a small, mission-driven community within the wider Rutgers universe.
 Look to your school community for specialized student life and services, targeted to the specific needs of pharmacy students.